trufflesuite/trufflesuite.com/src/tutorial/index.md

 Things to notice:

 * The first line denotes the license for the contract - in our case MIT.
 This is written in comments, `//` indicates that everything following on the same line is a comment in Solidity.
-* The minimum version of Solidity required is noted at the top of the contract: `pragma solidity ^0.8.0;`.
+* After the license identifier, the minimum version of Solidity required is noted: `pragma solidity ^0.8.0;`.
 The `pragma` command means "*additional information that only the compiler cares about*", while the caret symbol (^) means "*the version indicated or higher*".
-* Like JavaScript or PHP, statements are terminated with semicolons.
+* Like JavaScript, statements are terminated with semicolons.

 ### Variable setup